7 min read

-When shopping for entertainment solutions for patients, providers want to be sure the devices are safe, reliable, and are technically intuitive so they meet the high standards expected in healthcare.
-Since technology is constantly evolving, it can be challenging to know how displays differ technically from looking at them on the outside.
+When shopping for entertainment solutions for patients, hospital and healthcare providers want to be sure the patient devices are safe, reliable, and are technically intuitive so they meet the high standards consumers expect in healthcare.
+Since technology is constantly evolving, it can be challenging to know how patient displays differ technically from looking at them on the outside.

 A key differentiator of medical-grade TVs is the ability to control the TV with a special patient remote - called a pillow speaker (also a UL Listed device).

 A pillow speaker usually integrates with a nurse call system and has a microphone and speaker embedded to serve the patient when they need assistance.
 It also can play the audio of the TV through its speaker.
 Being placed near the patient's head will reduce the need for the patient to turn up the volume and risk disturbing other patients in neighboring rooms or your nursing staff.

 Not all pillow speakers are designed the same and connect to all medical-grade TVs.
 Find out if the television has a universal pillow speaker port.
 If not, make sure the TV connection port fits the pillow speaker you are using or that you have another means for the patient to control the television.

 Today, interactive touchscreen TV terminals at the bedside or clinic chair serve the purpose to customize your patient engagement experience.
 Check out the latest medTAB® touchscreen innovations with GENiO™ remote device management software by the leading US-based patient TV manufacturer, PDi Communication Systems, Inc.